 Investing Outside of Wall Street

 For some investors, the ability to invest outside of Wall Street means security.
 As previously mentioned, assets that flow in the same direction can negatively impact your retirement funds if the market loses its value.
 But for others, investing outside of Wall Street means investing in assets they actually understand, such as real estate.
 They have a good idea of how it works, unlike the stock market, and they feel secure in owning a tangible investment.
 However, real estate is not the only asset outside of Wall Street that investors trust.
-Recent surveys show that Millennials feel more confident investing in cryptocurrency, according to Market Watch.
+Recent surveys show that Millennials feel more confident investing in cryptocurrency.